 “Detailed design.
 Developing descriptions of the elements identified in the previous phase, and obviously involving interaction with this.
 There are also clear feedback loops to earlier phases if the designers are to ensure that the behavior of their solution is to meet the requirements.”(Budgen, 2003)

 To sum up, it can be argued that the three terminologies; Software Architecture, Software Design and Software Structure have no widely agreed definition nor a remarkable difference between them.
 Therefore, they have many perspectives according to their purposes.
 In my own perspective, software architecture and software design are the same concepts, while they are different on the level of details needed to be shared with stakeholders based on the global architectural decisions.

-In addition, software structure is set of architecture to characterize a set of actions and component from the perspective view of the software in specific depth.
+In addition, software structure is a set of architecture to characterize a set of actions and component from the perspective view of the software in specific depth.
 Software architecture is a group of these structures.
 These structures are organized in a manner to fulfill the software requirements and its quality attributes.
 Also, the software Structure of specific view is architecture as it describes the elements, its properties, and behavior to meet this specific view goal for the specific stakeholder.

-Above all, in order to reach a remarkable difference between the three terminologies, we have to decide which viewpoint we are looking from.
+Above all, in order to reach a remarkable difference between the three terminologies, we have to decide which viewpoint we are looking at.

 “SEI”, S. E. (2011).
 Software Engineering Institute.
 (Carnegie Mellon University) Retrieved 10 7, 2011, from http://www.sei.cmu.edu/architecture/start/definitions.cfm